cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 We will resolve these iteratively as we upgrade.

 ## Step 2.
 Add Webpack Peer Dependencies
-Toolkit has define a few webpack dependencies as peer dependencies to ensure you always have access to these webpack bins and that you are using the correct versions.
+Toolkit has defined a few webpack dependencies as peer dependencies to ensure you always have access to these webpack bins and that you are using the correct versions.

 ```bash
 > npm install --save-dev webpack webpack-cli webpack-dev-server core-js raf regenerator-runtime